ms-jpq/mol/README.md

 - `$ROOT/ssh.conn` in addition to console output will contain the path of SSH socket

+- `rm` on a running VM will fail.
+Running VMs are protected via `flock $ROOT`

 ## Serial Console

-The OS is waiting for a keyboard input before it respond with any text.

-- You will have to **PRESS THE ENTER KEY** before you see any output.
+- You will have to **PRESS THE ENTER KEY** before you see anything, the OS is waiting for your input.

 - `root` user's password is `root`

-- `rm` on a running VM will fail.
-Running VMs are protected via `flock` `$ROOT`